Tinram/MySQL-Filler/README.md

 ## Requirements

-+ An empty or throwaway MySQL database.
++ An empty/truncated or throwaway MySQL database.
 + Sufficient privileges for the connecting user.